 The height of your driver's seat is adjustable.
-Turn the front dial on the outside of the seat cushion to raise the front of the seat bottom and turn the rear dial to raise the rear.
+Turn the dial on the outside of the seat cushion to change the height of the seat bottom.

 Driver's Lumbar Support

 Vary the lumbar support by moving the lever on the right side of the seat-back.